nyudlts/aspace-finding-aid-Export/README.md

 --config, path/to/go-aspace.yml configuration file, required<br>
 --logfile, path/to/the logfile to be created, default `aspace-export.log`<br>
 --environment, environment key in config file of the instance to export from, default: `dev`<br>
---repository, ID of the repsoitory to be exported, `0` will export all repositories, default: 0<br>
+--repository, ID of the repository to be exported, `0` will export all repositories, default: 0<br>
+--resource, ID of the resource to be exported, `0` will export all resources, default: 0<br>
 --timeout, client timout in seconds to, default: 20<br>
 --workers, number of concurrent export workers to create, default: 8<br>
---marc, export marcxml files instead of ead, default: false<br>
+--format, format of export: ead or marc, default: `ead`<br/>
 --include-unpublished, export include unpublished marcxml files, default: false<br>
 --validate, validate exported finding aids against ead2002 schema, default: `false`<br>
 --reformat, tab-reformat ead files, default: `false`<br/>